Tool Introduction

 - Example 3: Encoding Chinese Text

-- Operation Demonstration:
+- Operation Demo:

-- Enter in the “Before Encoding” text box:
+你好,世界! in the "Before encoding" text box.

-- The “After Encoding” text box will display:
+- The "After encoding" text box will display:

 MFSGGZDFORSW65BAON2HK43UNFYGK4ZAMJSGUYDIMV4H====